Lawliet1701/mcp-sitecore-server/README.md

 - [ ] Sitecore CLI

+### Tools selection

+AI Agents may have limit on the amount of tools they can use.
+Please make sure that you have disabled the tools you don't need.
+It will make your agent faster, cheaper and more efficient.

 ## Installation

 Add the following Model Context Protocol server to your Cursor, VS Code, Claud: